 “My pain is radiating down the left side of my neck”

 Symptoms for Pinched Nerves

 If you have a pinched or inflamed nerve in your upper left back your symptoms are most likely pain that is sharp and radiating down your neck, numbness or burning sensation, or the feeling of weakness on the upper left back.

-A pinched or inflamed nerve occurs within a person's spine.
-Our nerves are major carriers of information from the brain to the rest of the body, and vice-versa.
+The most common reason you are experiencing neck and shoulder pain on the left side is because of a pinched or inflamed nerve that occurs within your spine.
+Your nerves are the main carriers of information from the brain to the rest of the body, and vice-versa.
 If a nerve is pinched or inflamed, the signal of this information sending is interrupted in some way.
 A pinched nerve occurs when too much pressure is applied to a nerve by surrounding tissues.
 This can be caused by a variety of things, including compression, constriction, or overstretching of the nerve.
-Pinched nerves can happen as a result of things like a herniated disc, degeneration of disc, and bony growths.
+Pinched nerves can happen as a result of things like a herniated disc, degenerative disc, and bony growths.

 Arthritis is a condition that affects the joints, muscles, and/or bones.
-Any portion of the back can be affected by arthritis, including the upper left side of one’s back.
+Any portion of the back can be affected by arthritis, including the upper left side of your back.
 However, it is worth noting that the lower back is the most common site for arthritis.
 Most of the causes associated with upper left back arthritis are age-related.
 This means that upper back arthritis tends to be a degeneration disorder.
 This type of neck arthritis is often referred to as cervical spondylosis.

 The key to treating upper left back arthritis is to work on strengthening and improving the flexibility in this area.
 Stretching and exercising is highly recommended in the recovery of cervical spondylosis.